RisingEdgeIndustries/USB_SSI_Tutorial1/readme.md

 ## 1.2 Mechanical
-The bridge module consists of an 0.062" thick PCB with a USB-C connector for software application connectivity and unloaded headers (via holes) supporting the embedded sysnchronous serial interfaces.
+The bridge module consists of an 0.062" thick PCB with a USB-C connector for software application connectivity and unloaded headers (via holes) supporting the embedded synchronous  serial interfaces.
 Customers can load either male or female headers depending on the required interface to their PCB hardware system.

 The dimensions shown below are 1.223 inches long by 0.805 inches high.
 These are PCB edge to edge dimensions.
 ![alt text](./supplemental/dimensions.png)